 about the artist

-Frensley has exhibited work throughout Tennessee and has shown in juried exhibitions, including the Full Court Press Juried Print Exhibition of the Americas at the Art Center of Corpus Christi, TX; the Delta National Small Prints Exhibition at the Bradbury Art Museum, AR; the 2024 Printmaking Juried Exhibition at Five Points Arts Center in Torrington, CT; imPressed: Don’t Look Up at the Art Gym Gallery in Denver, CO; and in the 11th Annual International Juried Print Exhibition: With precision at the Remarque Print Workshop and Gallery in Albuquerque, NM.
+Frensley was the recipient of the 2025 Frogman’s Graduate Student Scholarship, a nationally competitive printmaking award and received recognition from UTK for Excellence in Graduate Student Research.
+Her work has been exhibited nationally and internationally in numerous juried and one-person exhibitions; including the 62nd Annual Juried Competition at the Masur Museum, LA; the Full Court Press Juried Print Exhibition of the Americas at the Art Center of Corpus Christi, TX; the Delta National Small Prints Exhibition at the Bradbury Art Museum, AR; the 2024 Printmaking Juried Exhibition at Five Points Arts Center in Torrington, CT; imPressed: Don’t Look Up at the Art Gym Gallery in Denver, CO; and in the 11th Annual International Juried Print Exhibition: With precision at the Remarque Print Workshop and Gallery in Albuquerque, NM.
+She recently returned to Nashville from South Korea where she participated in two artist residencies that concluded in a solo exhibition at the Space Rora Gallery in Seoul, SK.

 artist statement

-Inspired by the tension between my family’s idealized history and the uncertain truth of its heritage, I construct alternative compositions using family archives.
-By scrutinizing photographs, newspaper clippings, film, and storytelling, I animate and exploit the abstracted and romanticized narratives I have inherited.
-My work goes beyond questions of truth, reframing perceived realities by combining elements of the original with disruptive textures and visual metaphors.
+I was raised between two socioeconomically divergent families, each differing in class and outward presentation, yet similar in the nuance of their internal affairs, values, pursuits, exploits, and social etiquette.
+I examine the commonality of expectations and traditions regarding domesticated behavior, social practice, and private experience.
+By blending original imagery with disruptive textures and visual metaphors, I animate and exploit the abstracted and romanticized narratives I have inherited.
 In this way, I compose family secrets and unspoken histories alongside outwardly polished representations of domestic and socially performative life.
 By intertwining imagery and stories across different timelines, my work challenges the concept of linear time, navigating the space between real and imagined histories.
+Through the lens of print, I invite people to reflect on how familial identity is constructed, fragmented, and reimagined in their lives.